COVID-19 Vaccine Information

 For most people, side effects from the vaccine are minimal and go away in a day or two.
 If you’re feeling especially tired or have a mild fever—don’t worry—these are common side effects.
 For more helpful tips on treating the side effects of the COVID vaccine, check out the CDC’s Possible Side Effects After Getting a COVID-19 Vaccine.

-Read our recent article, “4 Things to Do After You Get the COVID-19 Vaccine,” for post-vaccine tips and advice as things slowly return to normal.
+Read our recent article, “4 Things to Do After You Get the COVID-19 Vaccine,” for post-vaccine tips and advice.

 According to the CDC, most routine tests or procedures should be fine to schedule before or after getting your vaccination but check with your doctor to be sure.